 Jere and his wife, Glenda have been married for over 40 years.
 They have two daughters, Julianne and Jennifer.
 Julianne, her husband, and their three daughters live in Germantown, TN, where they are very active in Germantown Baptist Church.
 Jennifer, her husband and their four children live in Birmingham, Alabama, where they are involved as missionaries with Campus Outreach.

-You might not know…that Jere and Glenda spent their first fifteen months of marriage living in a funeral home at Jackson, TN while they were in college.
+You might not know…that Jere and Glenda spent their first 15 months of marriage living in a funeral home at Jackson, TN while they were in college.